zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 		\mathcal{Re} \left\lbrace \bm{E_p} \big( \bm{r}, \psi(t) \big) \times \big[ \bm{B_p} \big( \bm{r}, \psi(t) \big) \big]^{\*} \right\rbrace dt.
 $$

 The form of Eqn.
 1p.17 makes it apparent that the mean value of the Poynting vector directly depends on the fraction of time the system spends in each microstate.
 In general, the latter is sensitive to the initial conditions.
-In fact, none of the requirements we have imposed so far prohibit the system from remaining in the same microstate indefinitely, which obviously defeats the purpose of time-averaging in the first place!
+In fact, none of the requirements we have imposed so far prohibit the system from remaining in the same microstate indefinitely, which obviously defeats the purpose of time averaging in the first place!
 Therefore, let us impose a stronger condition, by requiring dynamic light scattering to be an [ergodic process](https://en.wikipedia.org/wiki/Ergodic_process), such that, at any point in time, computing the average in the time domain is equivalent to averaging over the space \\(\Psi\\) containing every possible microstate (ranging across all experiments and initial conditions) \[[8](#references) (ch.
 10.4)\]:

 $$ \tag{1p.18}
 	\braket{\braket{\bm{S}}} \negmedspace (\bm{r})